 S&P 500 takes $1.7 trillion coronavirus two-day hit

-Coronavirus is not a reason to sell stocks say experts
+Coronavirus is not a reason to sell stocks, say experts

 Investors are not taking any chances when it comes to the coronavirus.